 Guests may contribute up to 20 lots one time to the auction, with the auction manager or vice president’s permission, and are subject to a 20% commission, which is retained by the club; they must join if intending to submit lots at more than one meeting.

-Meetings should not last past 9:00 pm.; if the meeting looks to last longer than 9:00 pm, the auctioneer may revise the order to insure that all members submitting lots have a portion of their lots offered.
+Meetings should not last past 9:00 pm; if the meeting looks to last longer than 9:00 pm, the auctioneer may revise the order to ensure that all members submitting lots have a portion of their lots offered.